standardhealth/shr-cli/README.md

 # Installing SHR-CLI

-**For complete details on how to install SHR-CLI on Windows and macOS, please see the [CIMPL Setup and Installation Guide](http://standardhealthrecord.org/cimpl-doc/#cimplInstall/).**

 The first step is to obtain the SHR-CLI code.
 This can be done via _git clone_ or by clicking the green "Clone or download" button and choosing "Download Zip" (which you will then need to unzip to a folder of your choosing).

 Before you run SHR-CLI, you must first install its dependencies: